 To be considered for a scholarship, you must meet the following minimum criteria:

-- Be a full member of AAPM.
+- Be a full financial member of AAPM or the main contact of a full financial practice member.
 Non-members can apply for membership prior to applying for the scholarship

-- Currently employed in a medical practice as a Practice Manager (or similar role)
+- Currently employed in a healthcare practice as a practice manager (or similar role)

 - Meet any other entry criteria for the Advanced Diploma/Diploma/Certificate required by UNE Partnerships for admission into the relevant courses.

 - The scholarship will fund the course fees for the practice management course nominated by the applicant.
 Recipients need to be prepared to cover any additional costs associated with the nominated course and complete the nominated course of study within three years of the granting of the scholarship.